-- (a) If the committee initiates rulemaking proceedings under RSA 541-A, or if rulemaking is initiated pursuant to a request for rulemaking, the committee shall hold at least one public hearing pursuant to RSA 541-A:11. - (b) Notice shall be given at least 20 days prior to the public hearing pursuant to RSA 541-A:6, I. - (c) The committee shall limit the time allowed at hearing for each person's comments when necessary to allow all persons who wish to make oral comments a reasonable opportunity to do so. - (d) The committee shall require persons desiring to make oral comments to so indicate by signing a roster made available for this purpose prior to the commencement of the public hearing. - (e) The committee shall permit persons to submit written comments in any rulemaking proceeding for a period of time ending not less than 5 days following the close of the public hearing.
+- (a) If the committee initiates rulemaking proceedings under RSA 541-A, or if rulemaking is initiated pursuant to a request for rulemaking, the committee shall hold at least one public hearing pursuant to RSA 541-A:11. - (b) Notice shall be given at least 20 days prior to the public hearing pursuant to RSA 541-A:6, I. - (c) The committee shall limit the time allowed at hearing for each person's comments when necessary to allow all persons who wish to make oral comments a reasonable opportunity to do so. - (d) The committee shall require persons desiring to make oral comments to so indicate by providing their names, contact information, and parties represented on a roster made available for this purpose prior to the commencement of the public hearing. - (e) The committee shall permit persons to submit written comments in any rulemaking proceeding for a period of time ending not less than 5 days following the close of the public hearing.